alexvgjm/HTML5-Drag-and-Drop-API-Interoperability-Status-tracker/README.md

 This is a fundamental UI web element.
 You can understand "fundamental" as an educational super adaptable, evergreen or long-term compatibility example usable in any modern standard tech ecosystem without dependencies or knowledge of the external and unstable tech ecosystem.
 It seeks to be a piece in a good teaching that leads better to understand the state of the art in the long term.

 ## Description
-- A simple not shared (closed) sortable vertical list vertical.
+- A simple non-shared (closed) sortable vertical list.
 - Easy to modify or extend to horizontal list and shared (open) lists.

 ## About the Fundamentalist Programming Philosophy